SauarbhJadhav/gcp_ml_pipeline/README.md

 End-to-End Time Series Forecasting on Google Cloud Platform: Iowa Liquor Sales

 1. Overview
 Welcome!
 This document provides a step-by-step guide for building and orchestrating an end-to-end machine learning pipeline on the Google Cloud Platform (GCP).
-This project is designed as a practical demonstration for MSc-IT students to understand the key components of a modern MLOps workflow.
+This project is designed as a practical demonstration to understand the key components of a modern MLOps workflow.

 We will build a time series forecasting model using a Holt-Winters algorithm to predict daily liquor sales.
 The pipeline will perform the following actions: